 Maybe a good ol’ restart fixes it.
 It never hurt anyone.
 In your taskbar, find the Steam icon, right-click on it, and hit Exit (option at the bottom).
-Run Steam again and try playing CS:GO again.
+Rerun Steam and try playing CS:GO again.

 3. Log Out from Steam and Log Back in

 From the top-right of Steam Client, click the down arrow next to your name, and then “Log out of Account”.
 You will get to a login prompt, where you can log back in.

 Close Steam completely (from the System Tray as usual) and then right-click on the Steam shortcut on your desktop and click “Run as Administrator”.
 Next, you need to run Counter-Strike: Global Offensive as Administrator:

 - Right-click the game in your Steam Library.

 - Move your mouse to Manage, then click the “Browse Local Files” option.

 - Locate csgo.exe, right-click on it, and left-click on Properties.